chakrit/go-scratch/README.md

 * N-step build without any special setup after any `git clone` on a newly minted machine except for installing the `go` compiler itself.

+* Do not rely on global `GOPATH` and yet still allows you to check your entire source folder in as if you would a normal go program.
+This makes your repository still plays well with other go coders and global `GOPATH` convention.

 # Makefile

 Everything is done through the `Makefile` for convenience.
 A wrapper script `./go` is also